+If you’re looking into becoming a surrogate, you’ve likely done a lot of research.
 You know about the medical procedure and the legal contracts.
 You have likely looked into the compensation options.
 But you may not know one thing that could possibly disqualify you: Essure.

 “The reason that Essure was used in the first place for contraception is that it is very effective in blocking the portion of the tubes as they leave the endometrial cavity.
 During the insertion, a tail is left that trails into the cavity and acts as a wick for the granulation tissue to generate and close the proximal portion of the tube.
 This tail persists after the granulation is complete and can be seen for years afterward.
 Patients who have gotten pregnant with the device may have premature rupture of the membranes or early loss due to the string.

 All of this to say, the dangers of becoming a surrogate for someone after having had the Essure procedure usually far outweigh the benefits.
 So a possible intended parent would likely choose the option to simply go with another surrogate.